cournape/Bento/doc/source/faq.rst

 What about existing projects using distutils ?
 ==============================================

-Toymaker, the command line interface to bento, contains an experimental command to convert existing setup.py to bento format.
+Bentomaker, the command line interface to bento, contains an experimental command to convert existing setup.py to bento format.

 I also believe it is possible to support most distutils/setuptools features in